SAEON/data-portal/platform/README.md

 Using the ansible script in this repository will configure Nginx such that non-https traffic is redirected to https for all public facing host addresses (the client and api).
 If you look at the [Nginx configuration files](playbooks/templates/nginx) you will see that the Nginx server blocks specify paths to SSL certificates as well as the path to dhparam.pem, used for the [Diffie–Hellman key exchange
 ](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).
 The `dhparam.pem` file is created during Ansible configuration, however, the SSL certificates are NOT!

 Currently setting up SSL is a manual process.
 After running the Ansible playbook, the Nginx service will fail until the appropriate certificates are created.
-Two certificates are required, these are:
+Three certificates are required, these are:

 - `<hostname>` (for example, catalogue.saeon.ac.za)
 - api.`<hostname>` (for example, api.catalogue.saeon.ac.za)
+- proxy.`<hostname>` (for example, proxy.catalogue.saeon.ac.za)

 > NOTE - a domain name is required for the software to to run, since the API service is addressed as the subdomain of that domain. `api.<some IPv4 address>` is not addressable, and therefore will not work.
 The Nginx server blocks that Ansible installs route requests based on subdomain.
 To install and test this software __without__ a domain, adjust the files that Ansible copied to `/etc/nginx/conf.f/*.conf` manually.
 (And provide sensible alternatives to the default service environment variables).
 ## Self-signed SSL